arduino/docs-content/content/arduino-cloud/09.business/09.arduino-cloud-for-business/contend.md

 ## Additional Tutorials

-You can find more tutorials on the [Arduino IoT Cloud documentation page](https://docs.arduino.cc/arduino-cloud/).
+You can find more tutorials on the [Arduino Cloud documentation page](https://docs.arduino.cc/arduino-cloud/).

 ## Congratulations